vladji/Culture-portal/src/data/directors/yuri-tsvetkov.md

 city: Minsk
 titleText: >-
-  Soviet and Belarusian film director, screenwriter, cameraman, director of "Belarusian Video Center", Director of the National Film Studio "BelarusFilm"
+  Soviet and Belarusian film director, screenwriter, cameraman, director of "Belarusian Video Center", Director of the National Film Studio "BelarusFilm".
 directorsLifeYears: 14.02.1941 - 25.01.2011
 directorsInfo: >-
   Born February 14, 1941 in the village of Dvorishchi (now Sebezhsky district,